-- When feasible, select bus windows will be open to increase circulation of outside air. - We will continue to clean and disinfect school buses after each run (i.e., the pick-up and dropoff of each cohort of students). - o We will have masks available; however masks are optional on the school bus. - The two front bus seats will be vacant to create a physical barrier between the driver and students. - Hand sanitizer dispensers will be installed at the entrance of each school bus; students and bus drivers will be encouraged to use when getting on/off the school bus. - o Social distancing will be observed on school buses to the extent possible.
+- When feasible, select bus windows will be open to increase circulation of outside air. - We will continue to clean and disinfect school buses after each run (i.e., the pick-up and dropoff of each cohort of students). - We will have masks available to ensure all students wear masks on the school bus. - \circ The two front bus seats will be vacant to create a physical barrier between the driver and students. - Hand sanitizer dispensers will be installed at the entrance of each school bus; students and bus drivers will be encouraged to use when getting on/off the school bus. - Social distancing will be observed on school buses.